fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 q: Optional[str] = Query(None)
 ```

-...makes the parameter optional, the same as:
+...sets the default value to None, the same as:

 ```Python
 q: Optional[str] = None
 ```

-But it declares it explicitly as being a query parameter.
+but it also declares it explicitly as being a query parameter.

 !!! info
-    Have in mind that FastAPI cares about the part:
+    Remember that FastAPI only cares about the part:

     ```Python
     = None